NEW: 168 dead across Syria, mostly in the Damascus area, an opposition group says

 State-run media report on military operations targeting "al Qaeda terrorists"

 Witness says rockets fell close to a rebel command center

 “May God bring you pain, Bashar.”

 The curse is from a woman as she stands over a young child, dressed in purple pants and a matching shirt.
-Cursing Syrian President Bashar al-Assad, she asks why the girl had to die -- one of 10 children killed by shelling Sunday on a playground in a Damascus suburb, according to opposition activists.
+Cursing Syrian President Bashar al-Assad, she asks why the girl had to die – one of eight children killed by shelling Sunday on a playground in a Damascus suburb, according to opposition activists.

-The woman's cries are among a host of heart-wrenching moments captured on video from Deir al-Assafir.
-Posted on YouTube and quickly spread via social media, it begins by showing the bodies of two seemingly dead little girls on the ground, then two more bodies in a car, then adults carrying even more limp children.
-A young girl on the pavement cries uncontrollably until she's picked up.
+The woman’s cries are among a host of heartrending moments captured on video from Deir al-Assafir.
+Posted on YouTube, and quickly spreading via social media, it begins by showing the bodies of two seemingly dead little girls on the ground, then two more bodies in a car, then adults carrying even more limp children.
+A young girl on the pavement cries uncontrollably before being picked up.

 Alexia Jade, a spokeswoman for the opposition-run Damascus Media Office, said residents in Deir al-Assafir believe the attack was committed by the government in retaliation for rebels taking over a nearby military airport.